-Integrated Family Support Services
+Integrated Family Support Services by Baptcare

 Integrated Family Support Service (IFSS) works with parents and carers to improve the safety, health and wellbeing of children from birth to 18 years.
 IFSS are also able to provide support and advice during pregnancy to help prepare for the arrival of a new baby into the family.

 An IFSS worker will help each family develop their own parenting goals based on what the family needs.
 IFSS provide practical parenting support and strategies, help to link families with other services they may need, and support families to build relationships in their local community.

 IFSS workers will come to the home for weekly visits, and can also meet at a safe place in the community and provide some support over the phone.

 Baptcare IFSS workers are also able to provide the following evidence-based programs: